 Since Response to intervention is offered as additional supports it helps students continue to receive instructional support within their current classrooms.
 Just the same, because it’s a continual and active process, teachers provide their students with direct support the moment they start falling behind other students.
 The information collected during the RtI process is used by all types of educators to see what what strategies have been tried and what progress, if any, has been made.

 Response to Intervention and Multi-Tiered Systems of Support

 In addition to RtI, you’ve likely heard the phrase Multi-Tiered Systems of Support or MTSS used in your school or district.
 Schools and districts across the country use the MTSS framework to support more than just their students’ academic growth.

 In a nutshell, MTSS means integrating academic support, which might often be provided by response to intervention, with other social, emotional, and cultural goals.
 Response to Integration is often paired with initiatives like Positive Behavior Interventions and Supports (PBIS), restorative practices like restorative circles, social-emotional learning opportunities, and a healthy focus on mental health and trauma support.

-At our center, we focus on a MTSS+ approach to supporting student development.
+At our center, we focus on an MTSS+ approach to supporting student development.
 This means that tiered interventions happen in all areas of MTSS, not just academics like reading and math.
 We think of it a lot like a house.
-The foundation of our MTSS practices are focused on culturally competent approaches to student life, and within the house PBIS, RtI, SEL, Mental Health, trauma, and restorative practices all exist together.
+Our MTSS practices are focused on culturally competent approaches to student life, and within the house, PBIS, RtI, SEL, Mental Health, trauma, and restorative practices all exist together.
 Making up the roof of that house are strong data-based decisions.
-In this integrated system we’re addressing academic, behavior, SEL, and trauma informed instruction to help with the whole health and success of our students.
+In this integrated system, we’re addressing academic, behavior, SEL, and trauma-informed instruction to help with the whole health and success of our students.